 1 - a landmark lounge named Juliett

-The completely redeveloped and expanded Concourse B opens up more possibilities for travelers in 2021, including six new gates for Alaska Airlines.
-To make room, we’re saying goodbye to the dim, crowded Concourse A — demolishing this aging wing of the airport in favor of a concourse made for 21st-century aviation.
+The completely redeveloped and expanded Concourse B opens up more possibilities for travelers, including six new gates for Alaska Airlines.
+To make room, we said goodbye to the dim, crowded Concourse A — demolishing this aging wing of the airport in favor of a concourse made for 21st-century aviation.
 Architects have embraced the romance of flying with floor-to-ceiling windows, where kids can watch as planes taxi to the runway and climb skyward.
 Everything in the interior space is about putting you in a good mood, from leafy foliage to common areas where you can de-stress.
 It’s all based on research that proves what Oregonians already know: Access to nature makes us happier and healthier.

 Arriving soon: More of your favorite culinary hot spots.